pweaver2019/change3mf/README.md

 - 🔍 Displaying current config or specific keys
 - 🛡️ Automatic backup of original file
 - 📜 Logging changes made
+-  Changes the internal name of the .3nf to match the filename

 ---